 Come lockdown 3.0, we know the drill.
 Forced again into submission – credit card collecting dust (phewf) we have a chance to embrace some alone time.
 Switch up the mindset, take this time to re-cooperate, allow yourself the time to be – and don’t guilt-trip yourself for it.
 A mini-break for your body and mind.
 We don’t have to learn to speak Japanese or to play a Bach Concerto – but the ability to feel safe and contented – all on our own, surely that’s the best lesson we can emerge with?

 Alone doesn’t have to mean lonely.
 Still doesn’t have to mean lazy.
 Take solace in yourself and those close to you.
 Need some tips to help you find some zen?
-Claudia Mirallegro has got your back.
+Claudia Mirallegro shares her favourite mindful practices that actually work!

 No, seriously.
 Look up.
 Did you know that there are about 50,000 ring-necked parakeets living wild across the U.K – with the highest concentration in London?
 Followed pretty closely by Manchester?
 Fo-real.
 This beautiful little green bird can be spotted in most parks, we’ve recently spotted them in Victoria (Hackney) and Southwark Park (Bermondsey).